 Modular arithmetic is the branch of arithmetic mathematics related with the “mod” functionality.
 Basically, modular arithmetic is related with computation of “mod” of expressions.
 Expressions may have digits and computational symbols of addition, subtraction, multiplication, division or any other.
 Here we will discuss briefly about all modular arithmetic operations.

-It states that, for any pair of integers a and b (b is positive), there exists two unique integers q and r such that:
+It states that, for any pair of integers a and b (b is positive), there exist two unique integers q and r such that:

 Rule for modular addition is: